Transforma logo

 • Matt Arnott

 This report summarises the Transforma Insights view on the Gas Smart Meter IoT market found in the Transforma Insights Connected Things TAM forecast.
 The report covers in detail, the evolution of traditional gas meters to smart gas meters that are equipped with connectivity to report gas consumption without manual reading, as well as other metrics such as pressure measurement and leak detection.
-The total number of Gas Smart Meters will grow from 245.5 million in 2023 to 509 million by the end of 2033.
-Mostly concentrated in China, North America, and Europe, the smart gas meter market is significantly regulated, often by the local government or energy provider.
-Deployments of smart gas meters are typically triggered by the local utility provider and are deployed only in countries that use gas pipelines.
-The majority of South East Asian countries and Africa still have a low number of smart gas meter installations due to the lack of piped natural gas (PNG) and preference for gas cylinders.
-The report also describes the barriers to growth such as the increasing cost of natural gas, a focus on renewable energy sources (including hydrogen gas and biogas), as well as Russia’s war with Ukraine, its consequent sanctions and the resulting impact on natural gas use in European countries.
+The total number of Gas Smart Meters will grow from 306.8 million in 2025 to 586.7 million by the end of 2035.
+North America, Europe, and China have witnessed a significant number of gas smart meter installations due to their large, long standing gas grids.
+Deployment of smart gas meters is typically triggered by the government or local utility provider.
+New areas of growth are starting to appear in non-traditional markets.
+India & South Asia and Sub-Saharan Africa are witnessing rapid urbanisation and have begun to transition to piped natural gas from gas cylinders and will represent a more positive market for the deployment of gas smart meters in the near future.
+The report also describes the barriers to growth, such as the increasing cost of natural gas, a focus on renewable energy sources (including hydrogen gas and biogas), an overview of alternative sources of natural gas supply in Europe with reduced imports from Russia, and shifting focus from gas usage to electricity in countries like Australia to reduce gas consumption in the near future.
 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used (including splits by 2G, 3G, 4G, 5G, LPWA, short range, satellite and others), as well as the revenue split between module, value-added connectivity and services.
 A full set of forecast data, including country-level forecasts, sector break-downs and public/private network splits, is available through the TAM Forecast tool.

 Report summary